Gaspé Campus

 The course will allow you to reflect on the theoretical and practical knowledge acquired throughout your course in the Humanities program.
 You will be able to reuse them in new contexts in order to continue the process of integrating the learning that has been initiated in all of the program’s courses.

-383-323-GA, Globalization ans Economic Issues
+Globalization ans Economic Issues, 383-323-GA

 The course will introduce you to the field of international economic relations and explore the phenomenon of globalization.
 A major part of the course will be devoted to the origins, nature, and consequences of this fundamental current of human evolution whose economic, social, political, environmental and cultural stakes are determining for the future of humanity.

-201-SH5-RE, Applied Statistics in Social Science
+Applied Statistics in Social Science, 201-SH5-RE

 Description to come.